matthias-geier/cargobull/README.md

 Putting all classes and logic into one file might not be such a good idea.
-Cargobull offers a file that is automatically loaded when found in the current directory: **setup.rb** which can be used to autoload and require files.
+Cargobull offers a file that is automatically loaded when found in the current directory: **setup.rb** which can be used to autoload and require gems.
 More on naming conventions further down in the README.

 ```ruby
   # filename: config.ru